-As more and more positive charge builds in the upper part of the storm and on the ground beneath the storm, more and more negative charge builds in the lower part of the cloud.
-The charge separation creates an electric field.
+As positive charge builds in the upper part of the storm, negative charge builds in the lower part.
+This creates an electric field is created.
 As the charge continues to build, so does the attraction between the positively and negatively charged particles.
 The only thing stopping the electric current from flowing is air, which happens to be a very good insulator.

 The scientific community doesn’t know for sure what causes a positive lightning strike, but a few things are for certain.
-Of the two types of lightning, they tend to be about 5 times more powerful and hotter than a negative strike, last about 10 times longer, strike several miles away from the storm (“bolt from the blue”), and produce huge amounts of ELF and VLF radio waves.
-It’s commonly believed that positive strikes are responsible for most forest fires and extensive damage to electrical grids.
-They may also play a role is Sprites and Elves, which is another very interesting phenomenon produced by thunderstorms.
+They tend to be about 5 times more powerful and hotter than a negative strike.
+They also last about 10 times longer and strike several miles away from the storm (“bolt from the blue”).
+Lastly, they produce huge amounts of Extremely Low Frequency (ELF) and Very Low Frequency (VLF) radio waves.